Parametric inference for the discretely observed multivariate Hawkes process using particle Markov Chain Monte Carlo: Simulation Studies

-The ordered uniform proposal method also demonstrates significantly lower variance in the SMC likelihood estimates compared to using Poisson proposals.
-Using a single simulated sample path of the MHP with censoring time $T\, =\, 200$ and observation windows of width $\Delta\, =\, 0.5$, we estimate the log-likelihood at the true parameter 500 times using $J\in \{50,\, 100,\, 200\}$ particles.
-See Section \ref{sec:sim_stdy} for full details on the simulated sample path.
-The results are shown in Figure~\ref{fig:boxplot_var_comp}.
-The ordered uniform proposal is significantly more efficient, with empirical variance a factor of $200$ to $250$ times smaller than that of the Poisson proposals.
+One advantage of the ordered uniform distribution is that proposals are guaranteed to agree with observations, whereas with Poisson proposals, on average 5\% of the particles disagree with the observations, resulting in the assignment of zero weights and a loss of efficiency.
+The ordered uniform proposal method also yields significantly lower variance in the SMC likelihood estimates compared to using Poisson proposals.
+The magnitude of this improvement is illustrated in Figure~\ref{fig:boxplot_var_comp}, which shows 500 log-likelihood estimates at the true parameter on a single sample path with censoring time $T = 200$ and aggregation size $\Delta = 0.5$, for different numbers of particles.
 Such efficiency gains allow the PMMH chain to be run with fewer particles (by the order of $10^3$ or $10^4$) while maintaining accurate SMC likelihood estimates.
-Accurate SMC estimates reduce the chance of an unusually high likelihood estimate causing the PMMH chain to stay in place for extended periods.
+Accurate SMC estimates reduce the chance that an unusually high likelihood estimate causes the PMMH chain to remain in place for extended periods.
 Given the increased demands of estimating many parameters in the multivariate setting, this efficiency gain is crucial for the practicability of the PMMH estimation method.